bigtreetech/docs/docs/Panda_Aura_A1mini.md

     <img src=img/PandaAura/install_11.png width="600"/>

-* Place the A1mini printer on the acrylic light board, aligning the board’s edges with the printer body.
+* Place the A1 mini printer on the acrylic light board, aligning the board’s edges with the printer body.

     <img src=img/PandaAura//install_12.png width="600"/>

-* Install the four M3*18 self-tapping screws from the bottom (it’s easier to install from the bottom by moving the printer to the edge of the table without flipping the printer).
+* For easiest installation, position the printer at the edge of your work surface.
+Then, install the four M3x18 self-tapping screws from the underside.
+This method avoids the need to flip the printer over.

     <img src=img/PandaAura/install_13.png width="600"/>